solimanalmansor/OSWE-Prep/OSWE-Labs/DotNetNuke/README.md

 While it’s theoretically possible to fix this by using a different `XmlSerializer` constructor that specifies the wrapped object’s type, this wouldn’t help because the vulnerable DNN function still uses the default constructor during deserialization.
 As a result, the error persists.

 In short, we cannot successfully serialize our payload using the DNN `SerializeDictionary` function, so we need to explore a different object to achieve invoking the `PullFile` method.

-We’ll address that next.
+#### ExpandedWrapper Class